 (And a word to all the tech bros out there: know that I have nothing but love for you.
 Once in a rare blue moon you can catch me at the Mauna Loa in a tank top and flip-flops.
 But just one thing: I will not have a shot of Fireball with you.)

 GLCO's Polarized Sunglass Styles

 Don't worry, we're not gonna leave you hanging with polarized shades like those oversized, wraparound ones that your mom uses for driving.
-You can keep your style game strong – and polarized – with styles like Warren, a new one for SS16.
-There's also Brooks, a five year favorite revamped in new colorways, or the classic Hampton and Bryn Mawr,
+You can keep your style game strong – and polarized – with styles like Riviera, a new one for SS17.
+There's also Brooks, a five year favorite revamped in new colorways, or the classic Hampton.

 In case you're still lusting after other options, remember that you can always go the Mod Shop route and customize your own pair of frames, outfitted with a polar lens of your choice.

 If you're confused about which lens color to pick, brown lenses enhance colors and contrast, highlighting greens; grey lenses are true to color.
 Green lenses have a light yellow tint and brightens the world up, but may not be dark enough for light-sensitive eyes.
 My personal favorite that brings the best of both worlds is the G15, which has a grey-green tint.